DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - the audit strategy should be assessed and tested regularly to ensure that the organization is not doing a disservice to itself with the current strategy
     - there are three types of audit strategies: internal, external, and third-party
     - SSAE 18 is a US auditing system while ISAE 3402 is a very similar system used internationally.
 Both are standards used by companies to audit other companies in their jurisdiction.
+    - 📝Non-disclosure agreements should be prepared prior to an audit.
+This is so all parties acknowledge that a reasonable time frame will be given to remediate potential vulnerabilities found.
+Not only is this done to conduct business in an ethical manner by being reasonable, but it's also to avoid jeopardizing the business and opening the doors to an increase in threats.

 [6.1](#6.1) Design and validate assessment, test, and audit strategies (OSG-9 Chpt 15)
 - 6.1.1 🔴Internal